collinsolucho/personal-financeDashboard/README.md

-# Welcome to React Router!
+# Personal Finance Dashboard

-A modern, production-ready template for building full-stack React applications using React Router.
+A comprehensive personal finance dashboard built with React Router for managing your finances effectively.

 ## Features